JoeHGeoghegan/python-homework/README.md

-# python-homework
-Homework Assignment: Automate Your Day Job with Python
+Automate Your Day Job with Python